danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 ### Tutorial1-2b: EDA &ndash; Exploratory Data Analysis using Two Tools (1 hour)

 * This exercise uses data from National Records Scotland's 2019 population estimates<sup>[1](#ref-nrs-2019pop_estimates)</sup> and the time series<sup>[2](#ref-nrs-2019time_series)</sup> data.
+    - Please note that as is typical for EDA activity, the dataset is formatted based on the provider's defined format, structure and presentation styles.
+This means that it may not necessarily be formatted to suit any one tool's input requirements.
+A component of all EDA exercises is therefore to reformat and restructure data as required for your tool(s) of choice.

 1. Discussion 1 (10 min)
     * ***In the main classroom***